lerrrii/glowing-waddle/apps/aiostreams/metadata/description.md

 ## Overview

-AIOStreams+ is a powerful Stremio addon aggregator that combines multiple upstream addons and debrid services into a single, highly configurable interface.
+AIOStreams is a powerful Stremio addon aggregator that combines multiple upstream addons and debrid services into a single, highly configurable interface.
 It provides advanced filtering, sorting, deduplication, and proxy capabilities to streamline your streaming experience.

 ## Key Features